Pancreatic Cancer Cheat Sheet

 Pancreatic cancer is sometimes called a "silent disease" because early pancreatic cancer often does not cause symptoms.
 But, as the cancer grows, symptoms may include:

-• Pain in the upper abdomen or upper back
+• Pain in the abdomen and back

 • Yellow skin and eyes, and dark urine from jaundice